palmerabollo/egov/incubator/egov-adapter-traffic-radars/README.md

 ```

 You only need "serverless-python-requirements" if you plan to use third-party python modules.
-In the future, we will provide a template to make all this process even simpler.
+In the future, we can provide a template to make all this process even simpler.

 ## How to test an adapter